8 Amazing Fake Wood Flooring Options for 2023 | FlooringStores

 Hemp wood is made by binding hemp stalks (legal to grow in the United States since 2018) with a soy-based resin.
 This material is then cut into extremely durable (and gorgeous) 1/8-inch thick veneers.
 Like many of the best engineered wood flooring options on the market, these veneers are then bonded to high-quality plywood and finished.

-What makes hemp such an eco-friendly fake wood flooring option?
+What makes hemp such an eco-friendly option?

 As a member of the grass family, hemp is fast-growing—really fast-growing.
 In fact, hemp can grow from a seed to a harvest-ready stalk in as little as 120 days.
 Compare that to the decades it takes for hardwoods like oak to grow to maturity!